-Accept that you'll never have a perfect grasp of every issue coming into the support center.
+Accept that you’ll never have a perfect grasp of every issue coming into the support centre.
 Keep up with the big picture by maintaining open lines of communication with your team.

 Nobody likes being lied to.
-A customer can't expect anything more than the truth.
-When you maintain an open dialogue and keep your customer informed at all times, you'll earn their commitment to your ".
+Customers expect the truth.
+When you maintain an open dialogue and keep your customers informed at all times, you’ll earn their commitment to your company.

 Robots are cool, but people would rarely choose to have a conversation with one.
-Show the customers you aren't a machine.
-At the end of the day it's how you make people feel that matters the most.
+Show customers you aren’t a machine.
+At the end of the day, it’s how you make people feel that matters the most.

-Put yourself in the customers' shoes, especially in tough situations.
-Your empathy will show and they'll appreciate it.
+Put yourself in customers’ shoes, especially during tough situations.
+Your empathy will show and they’ll appreciate it.

-Customers gain confidence when you respond quickly and solve their problems for good, and are more likely to have an ongoing relationship with your brand.
+Customers gain confidence when you respond quickly and solve their problems for good.
+They are more likely to develop an ongoing relationship with your brand when you’re prompt.

 The more you know, the more likely you are to resolve an issue to the customer’s satisfaction.
 Don’t hesitate to ask more questions to get all the information you need to recommend alternate solutions and advocate for the customer.

 Shore up your defenses by developing a plan to execute hassle-free, friction-free experiences.
 What causes friction?
 Here are eight factors known to drive customers to competitors: